awslabs/aws-proof-build-assistant/doc/index.md

 </p><!-- class="flag-name" -->

 <p class="flag-desc">
-Remove the "_harness" suffix from the entry file name when writing to the generated Makefile.
+Remove the "_harness" suffix from the entry file name when writing to the generated `Makefile`.
 </p><!-- class="flag-desc" -->

 <p class="flag-name">